panargirakis/ML_Extra_Credit/README.md

 # Usage

-Download the Graz 2b dataset and place all the .mat files at /data/Graz/.
+Download the Graz 2b dataset and place all the .mat files at data/Graz/ (relative to the project directory).

 Install all the requirements in requirements.txt: